 4) English as the first language

 International students do not have to face a language barrier here.
 Most of the universities do not impose the need for German proficiency on international students.
-Unless a student gets enrolled in a German language required course, English remains the first language.
+Unless a student enrolls in the German language required course, English remains the first language.

 5) Immense job opportunities

-Being a developed nation, Germany offers immense job opportunities to international students.
-With a work permit, students can work up to 180 full days or 220 half days per year.
-With the right qualification and skills, students can have multiple lucrative job offers.
-International students can stay here for one year after completion of their courses for job purposes.
+Being a developed nation, Germany offers excellent job opportunities to international students.
+Students can have multiple lucrative job offers with the right qualifications and skills.
+International students can stay for one year after completing their courses for job purposes.

-There are two types of universities in Germany on the basis of funding.
+There are two types of universities in Germany based on funding.

 Public Universities